scieloorg/ioisis/README.md

 should result in another valid ISO file with all the records from both.

-On the other hand,
-there's an issue when it comes to line breaking in ISO files.
 Although that's not part of the ISO2709 specification, the `iso.DEFAULT_RECORD_STRUCT` parser/builder object assumes that:

-* All CR/LF (`\x0d` and `\x0a`, Carriage Return and Line Feed)
-  characters must be ignored on parsing;
-* All lines of a given record must have at most 80 bytes, and a line feed (`\x0a`) must be included after that;
+* All lines of a given record but the last one must have exactly 80 bytes, and a line feed (`\x0a`) must be included after that;
 * Every line must belong to a single record;
-* The last line of a file must be `\x0a`.
+* The last line of a single record must finish with a `\x0a`.

+That's the behavior of `iso.LineSplitRestreamed`, which "wraps" the record structure to give this "line splitting" behavior.

 #### Parsing/building data with meaningful line breaking characters